 Everyone always wants to know how much you’re making and how you made it so they can try to replicate the same results.
 And lately, there’s been a push in marketing tactics to share your real and raw “money story” in order to increase followers, get clients, and attract abundance in your life.
 However, I think there’s a way to share your story without the need to talk about money.

 Like so many others, I was brought up not to discuss money with anyone.
-I was told to just "keep that kind of thing to myself."
-However, money is everywhere and it's hard to ignore.
+I was told to just “keep that kind of thing to myself.”
+However, money is everywhere and it’s hard to ignore.
 We all need money to live and whatever we show people online is usually a reflection of that.
-Many posts show what we have, what we want, and what we're doing.
-This is why we have social media in the first place -- to share -- and that's totally okay.
-But discussing your finances are not necessary, unless you make it a prime selling point for your business.
+Many posts show what we have, what we want, and what we’re doing.
+This is why we have social media in the first place — to share — and that’s totally okay.
+But discussing your finances is not necessary, unless you make it a prime selling point for your business.

 When I started my business, I was fascinated by people who were making 6 figures or more.
 They were sharing how they hit rock bottom, how they had next to nothing in their bank account, and that they even felt like a Phoenix that rose from the ashes.
 It was even posted in a million groups all over Facebook.
 Many of these people even encouraged their followers to be super vulnerable to attract the right clients.
 While I get it, it just didn’t vibe with me.
 And hell, it still doesn’t – hence this post.

 Despite not feeling super connected to their “tried and true” theories and strategies, I kept following these people because I was attracted to the lifestyle they had and thought I wanted to be in their shoes.
 It was definitely screwing with my head.
 [Enter mindset work here] I even tried to create a “luxury brand” for my business, but that didn’t work either, because I’m the type of girl to wear sneakers and sweatpants instead of Louboutins and Chanel. #realtalk